 S Corporation FAQ: Frequently Asked Questions

-The list of questions below leads to pages that answer the most common questions we get from CPA firm clients and from readers who buy one of our do-it-yourself kits.
-If you have a question about forming, operating or ending an S corporation, the answer probably appears below.
+The list of questions below leads to pages that answer the most common questions I get from CPA firm clients and from website visitors.
+Therefore, if you have a question about forming, operating or ending an S corporation, the answer probably appears below.

-However, if you truly do search through the questions and answers below and find that you can't find an answer to your general question, you can send your question to firstname.lastname@example.org.
-If your question is clear and of general interest (and not already covered in a question below), we'll try to add it to the list:
+However, if you truly do search through the questions and answers below and find that you can't find an answer to your general question, you can send your question to us using our contact form.
+If your question is of general interest, I'll add it to the list: